cossentino/nyt_topstories/README.md

     --View details and a brief summary of each article --Open articles in a browser

-## Installation
+## Installation and Usage

 1) Clone the nyt_topstories repository onto your computer.
 The project folder is named nyt_topstories
-2) CD into the project folder and execute:
+2) To run the program, CD into the project folder and execute:

 `ruby bin/run`